If you want to learn about the P0169 OBD2 code, this is the right place.

 - Start from your vehicle technical service bulletins, specifically for your particular vehicle.
 Your issue may be a known one, and several fixes will be offered in the bulletins.
 Many fixes are offered for known fixes by the manufacturer, which is the best way to save your time and money.

 Apart from all these things, during the diagnostic process, you need:

 - An OBD2 scanner to scan and diagnose the problem

 - An oscilloscope

 - An infrared thermometer.

-It is also necessary to keep the vehicle trouble diagnostic information or any DIY booklet about P0169 trouble code with you to get assistance from.
+It is also necessary to keep the vehicle trouble diagnostic information or any DIY booklet about the P0169 trouble code with you to get assistance from at any time.